jaredallard/dowhatevercoc/README.md

 # Do Whatever Code of Conduct

-The Do Whatever Code of Conduct / a fair CoC
+A non-restrictive Code of Conduct.

 ## Why?